iromanovsky/irom.info/_posts/2023-10-02-azure-iac-levels.md

 - Deploying landing zones and other shared infrastructure that:
   - require management by multiple actors, including Azure policies,
   - don't need routine deletions and complete redeployments,
-  - and managed by a team dedicated to specific cloud rather than general software development
+  - and managed by a team dedicated to specific cloud rather than general software development.

 ## Level 4 - Pulumi and other "language-agnostic" tools